Ullathai Allitha: Legacy

 The success of the film led Sundar to collaborate with Karthik in subsequent projects – Mettukudi (1996), Unakkaga Ellam Unakkaga (1999), Kannan Varuvaan (2000) and Azhagana Naatkal (2001).
 Azhagana Naatkal was compared by critics with Ullathai Allitha due to its similarity in sequences and characterisations.
 Sundar himself listed Ullathai Allitha as one of the favourite films he had directed.
 Subha J. Rao and K. Jeshi of The Hindu placed the film in league with other successful comedy films like Kadhalikka Neramillai (1964), Thillu Mullu (1981) and Michael Madana Kama Rajan (1990).
 Rambha, however, lamented that after the film's success it had become mandatory for her to wear a swimsuit in almost every film since.
+The song "Azhagiya Laila" was reused in the 2024 Malayalam film Guruvayoor Ambalanadayil.